-ARH 385 ART HISTORY INTERNSHIP
+ARH 385 ART HISTORY INTERNSHIP CREDITS: 1-4

 The ARH 385 internship provides students an opportunity to gain on-site experience in fields related to art history, including museums and galleries, the college's Permanent Collection, historic preservation firms, auction houses, or other organizations.
 A faculty member serves as the student's sponsor.
 Students must submit an application to the Harrington Center and a study plan to the department chair for approval prior to beginning the internship.
 Upon completing the internship, students submit a written report to their faculty sponsor.
 Offered fall, spring and summer.
+Prerequisite: Pre-internship Seminar

-ARH 450 TOPICS IN ART HISTORY
+ARH 450 TOPICS IN ART HISTORY CREDITS: 4